 If you’re a South University grad and want to share your experiences and accomplishments, log in to our Alumni Site and click Share Your Story in the Alumni Success section.

-1 South University does not promise or guarantee employment.
+1 South University does not promise or guarantee licensure, employment, or salary amounts.

 Graduates are required to sit for and pass the national certification exam and obtain a state license in order to work in the field.
 (Exam names vary by program) Please refer to the State Professional Licensure Determination and National Certification/Licensure section of the University catalog for program and state specific information.
 South University cannot guarantee each graduate will pass the required licensure examinations.
 Outside agencies control the requirements for taking and passing certification/licensing exams and are subject to change without notice to South University.